 Myofascial pain can be exacerbated by viral illness, exposure to cold, strenuous exercise, typing, driving, carrying heavy shoulder bags and certain sleeping positions.
 This condition may coexist with other cervical spine disorders and can mimic these disorders as well, such as a herniated disk.
 Medical management of myofascial pain involves non-steroidal anti-inflammatory drugs and certain types of anti-depressants known as tricyclic anti-depressants, or TCAs.
 Procedures performed on trigger points include passive stretching after applying vapo-coolant or injection of the trigger points with local anesthetics and sometimes steroid.
 When symptoms are resistant to such management, epidural steroid injections or specific nerve blocks can be considered.
 Home remedies include passive stretching while taking a hot shower and applying moist hot packs.

 Torticollis is a severe contracture of neck muscles that typically results in the head being painfully twisted to one side with the chin pointing to the opposite side.
-This pattern is secondary to the involvement of the SCM, or sternocleidomastoid muscle, one of the two most commonly involved muscles in the neck and upper back.
+This pattern is secondary to the involvement of the SCM, or sternocleidomastoid muscle.
 Torticollis can be congenital (present at birth) or secondary to injury to the muscles and tissues of the neck.
 It can also be the result of disease to the central nervous system.
 Torticollis may result in permanent contracture of the neck muscles.

-In trying to classify torticollis, your physician may order x-rays and if there is a specific neurologic deficit associated with the condition, an MRI or CT scan may be warranted.
+In trying to classify torticollis, your physician may order x-rays.
+If there is a specific neurologic deficit associated with the condition, an MRI or CT scan may be warranted as well.